New to Telerik Reporting? Download free 30-day trial

 Important note

-The following article is applicable to Telerik Reporting versions prior to R1 2019.
-It elaborates on how to host Telerik Reporting REST Service and add HTML5 Report Viewer in an ASP.NET Core 2 web application.
+The following article applies to Telerik Reporting versions before R1 2019.
+It elaborates on how to host the Telerik Reporting REST Service and add an HTML5 Report Viewer in an ASP.NET Core web application.

-As of Telerik Reporting R1 2019 we support report rendering runtime targeting .NET Core 2.1+ applications.
-For more information how to use reports in a .NET Core application for Windows and Linux platforms, please refer to .NET Core Support help article.
+As of Telerik Reporting R1 2019, we support report rendering runtime targeting .NET Core 2.1+ applications.
+For more information on how to use reports in a .NET Core application for Windows and Linux platforms, please refer to .NET Core Support help article.

 Description

-When using HTML5 report viewer to display reports in .NET Core application an error is displayed in the viewer: "Error registering the viewer with the service.
+When using the HTML5 report viewer to display reports in a .NET Core application, an error is displayed in the viewer: "Error registering the viewer with the service.
 An error has occurred.
 The type initializer for 'Lock' threw an exception."

 Solution